superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ]
 ```

-As you can see, during our preprocessing step, we have to take care of the following aspects that are not compatible with the embedding model:
+The following features of the above post are not compatible with embeddings models.
+We'll need to find some way of handling them in our preprocessing step:
 - emojis
 - bold, italic text
 - other non-ASCII characters
 - URLs
-- exceed the context window of the embedding model
+- content that exceeds the context window limit of the embedding model

-For example, the emojis, bolded and italic text are represented by Unicode characters that are not available in the vocabulary of the embedding model.
-Thus, these items cannot be tokenized and passed to the model.
-That is why we have to remove them or normalize them to something that can be parsed by the tokenizer.
-The same principle applies to all other non-ASCII characters.
+Emojis and bolded and italic text are represented by Unicode characters that are not available in the vocabulary of the embedding model.
+Thus, these items cannot be tokenized and passed to the model; we have to remove them, or normalize them to something that can be parsed by the tokenizer.
+The same holds true for all other non-ASCII characters.

-The URLs' value does not provide much value but uselessly fills the context window.
-Still, it is valuable to know there is a URL in the sentence.
-That is why we will replace all the URLs with a `[URL]` token.
-By doing so, we get the best of both worlds.
+URLs take up space in the context window without providing much semantic value.
+Still, knowing that there's a URL in the sentence may add context.
+For this reason, we replace all URLs with a `[URL]` token.
+This lets us ingest whatever value the URL's presence conveys, without it taking up valuable space.

 ## 3. Settings

-It is good practice to have a single place to configure your application.
-We used `pydantic` to quickly implement an `AppSettings` class that contains all the default settings and can be overwritten by other files such as `.env` or `yaml`.
+It's good practice to have a single place to configure your application.
+We use `pydantic` to quickly implement an `AppSettings` class that contains all the default settings and can be overwritten by other files such as `.env` or `yaml`.

 ```python
 class AppSettings(BaseSettings):